k-guo/terraform-vsphere-byoh-cloudinit-public/README.md

 Cloud-init configuration is provided via the [VMware guestinfo datasource](https://github.com/vmware/cloud-init-vmware-guestinfo).
 A sample Packer build that has the relevant dependencies pre-installed can be found [here](https://github.com/kalenarndt/packer-vsphere-cloud-init).

 ## Requirements
-- Terraform version >> v1.0.0
+- Terraform version > v1.0.0
-- Have a Ubuntu 20.04 VM tempalte ready in the cluster.
-By default it looks for `packer-linux-ubuntu-server-20-04-lts`
+- Have a Ubuntu 20.04LTS VM tempalte ready in the cluster.
+By default it looks for `packer-linux-ubuntu-server-20-04-lts`.
+This code has been tested on 20.04.4 and 20.04.5.

 ## Usage
 1. Rename edge.tfvars.example to edge.tfvars